GODiiKING/Fear-Nexus/README.md

 - Screenshots or error messages (if applicable).
 - Your browser and operating system details.

+## FAQ

+### Q: How do I play the game?
+A: Use the `W` and `S` keys to move, the mouse to aim, and the left mouse button to shoot.

+### Q: Can I contribute to the project?
+A: Yes!
+Please see the [Contributing](#contributing) section for details.

+### Q: What browsers are supported?
+A: The game works on modern browsers like Chrome, Firefox, and Edge.

+### Q: Are there plans for mobile support?
+A: Mobile support is planned for future updates.

 Thank you for helping improve Fear Nexus!

+## Support

+If you like this project, consider giving it a ⭐ on GitHub or sharing it with others.
+You can also support the development by:

+- Reporting bugs or suggesting features in the [GitHub Issues](https://github.com/your-username/FearNexus/issues).
+- Contributing code or documentation (see [Contributing](#contributing)).

 ## Built With